tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

  <a name="extendvpool" class="internal-ref"></a>
 ### Extending a vPool across multiple nodes

+-   Configure the roles for the physical disks of the Storage Routers.
 -   Extend the vPool from the first node to additional nodes by going to the vPool detail page and selecting the nodes where you want the vPool to be available.
-Adding the vPool to another Storage Router will use the exact same settings for the temporary filesystem, the metadata, the cache and the Storage IP as on the first one.
+Adding the vPool to another Storage Router will ask for the size of the read and write cache and  use the same Storage IP as on the first one.

 ### Final remarks